-Introduction to Patient-Reported Outcomes (PROs) Training Workshop, University of York
+Introduction to Patient-Reported Outcome Measures (PROMs) Training Workshop, University of York

-PROs have their distinct use in the private and public sector.
-For instance, in sponsored clinical trials PROs may be used to capture potential patient benefits of new medicinal products.
+PROMs have their distinct use in the private and public sector.
+For instance, in sponsored clinical trials PROMs may be used to capture potential patient benefits of new medicinal products.
 On the other hand within the NHS, patient-reported outcomes and experiences are routinely recorded for a number of surgical procedures to measure the impact and quality of care received, health-related quality of life (HRQOL).
-However, despite these differences there is a considerable degree of overlap in the use of PROs in these sectors.
+However, despite these differences there is a considerable degree of overlap in the use of PROMs in these sectors.

-This one-day course will provide attendees with a background to PROs and their use in the pharmaceutical and public sector with an overview on differences, as well as synergies.
+This one-day course will provide attendees with a background to PROMs and their use in the pharmaceutical and public sector with an overview on differences, as well as synergies.

-Further topics that will be covered are the instruments used to collect PRO data, including the development and validation of these instruments, the differences between disease and treatment specific PRO and generic instruments, electronic PROs, and an overview of the key areas of interaction between PROs, healthcare agencies, service provision and commissioning.
+Further topics that will be covered are the instruments used to collect PROM data, including the development and validation of these instruments, the differences between disease and treatment specific PROMs and generic instruments, electronic PROMs, and an overview of the key areas of interaction between PROMs, healthcare agencies, service provision and commissioning.

 Patient-reported outcomes topics discussed: